Seagate/cortx/doc/MeroQuickStart.md

      `$ pip3 install ply`

-## Compiliation and Running Unit Test
+## Compilation and Running Unit Test

 All following commands assumes that user is already into it's main source directory.